IKoshelev/ui-app-architecture-showcases/README.md

 ![](/requirments-sketches/8.png)

-10. Once you are done, **and only then!** check additional requirments in `advanced` branch, to check flexibility of you approach aganist incoming changes.
+10. Once you are done, **and only then!** check additional requirments in `requirments-advanced` branch, to check flexibility of you approach aganist incoming changes.

 # App basis